Father of Driver In Violent Tesla Crash Blames Sedan's 'Rocket-Ship' Acceleration

 Have your fuc

 It is of course totally evil how Tesla forces wealthy 27-year-olds to buy massively overpowered cars for $100000, then forces them to get completely drunk, and then forces them to get behind the wheel and endanger other drivers!
 The humanity!
-There ought to be a
+There ought to be a law to protect the people from such evil corporations!

-Setting up for a shakedown (Score:3)
+Setting up for a shakedown (Score:5, Interesting)

 The way the courts work, if there are N causes for an accident, all N causes are liable for full 100% of the damages.
 This is a necessary consequence of allowing limited liability corporations.
 If we assign liability proportionally, immediately all corporations will spawn child corporations that will all act as one way valve.
 Profits flow upstream and liability stops with them.
 So they will not have the assets to pay for the damages they cause.
 It is already happening to some extent, in taxes, income stream management, and a few other areas.